SaptakS/tithi/README.md

 - Install zola using the following guide: https://www.getzola.org/documentation/getting-started/installation/
 - Download or clone this repository
-- Replace the example markdown files in the `content` folder with appropriate markdown file that you want to show in your calendar
+- Replace the example markdown files in the `content` folder with appropriate markdown file that you want to show in your calendar.
+Ensure that the posts that you want to be shown in the calendar has `show_in_calendar = true`
 - In `config.toml`, mention the `base_url` where you will host the calendar.
 This is used to build paths for static assets by zola
 - Build the project: `zola build`
 - You should now have a `public` folder.
 You can deploy this folder, wherever you want to host your server.